tcho187/tcho187.github.io/_posts/2020-09-25-bert-sentiment_analysis.markdown

 https://analyticsindiamag.com/importance-of-hypothesis-testing-in-data-science/
 ---

-It's March of 2020.
-SPY drops 100 points in 1 month.
-There's 3 circuit breakers in the market.
-Covid 19 looks to be the catalyst for the next economic recession.
-The Federal Reserve injects $3 trillion to ensure that doesn't happen.
+March was **bad**.
+SPY dropped 100 points.
+There was 3 circuit breakers.
+Suddenly, people were in lockdown.
+It seemed like Covid 19 was the catalyst for the next economic recession.

 ![this-is-fine](/images/posts/this-is-fine.jpg)

+That was 7 months ago.
+How are we doing now?

-It's September of 2020.
-SPY is back to 337 points.
+If I told you how much Tech stocks have risen since March, I can probably convince you that America is doing great.
+SPY is back up to 337 points.
 Tesla is up 428% YTD.
+Zoom is up 609% YTD.

+If I told you about the unemployment numbers and the dozens of restaurants that can't pay their next rent, I can definitely convince you that America is **NOT** doing ok.
+22 million jobs have been lost.
 200,000 Americans have died of covid 19.
-22 million jobs have been lost.
+Half of restaurants in NYC may close down permanently.

 !['main-street-wall-street](/images/posts/main-street-wall-street.jpg){#fig:description}

-If I told you how much Tech stocks have risen since March, I can probably convince you that America is doing great.
-If I told you about the unemployment numbers and restaurants that can't pay their next rent, I can definitely convince you that America is **NOT** doing ok.
+It's a tale of two stories.
+So I began to question.
+How is this possible?
+How can Wall Street be doing so well when Main Street is barely surviving.
+Shouldn't these two move in sync?
+You can't expect businesses to generate money if people don't have jobs and therefore don't have money to spend.
+Fundamental traders would agree with me here.
+But that's an erroneous assumptions to make.
+Why?

+**Maybe the answer lies in the Federal Reserve.**

+In response to an economic shutdown that could place a lot of American businesses insolvent, the Fed poured record breaking money into the financial markets.
+The Fed printed $3 trillion to ensure that liquidity is not an issue.
+Get the ball rolling no matter how expensive it be.
+The central bank isn't confined to fiscal austerity such as you and I. It can simply print more money if necessary.
+Implications of the Fed's actions isn't what I want to talk about here.
+The main takeaway is while the Fed did it's job to provide liquidity, under its charter, the Fed cannot provide this liquidity directly.
+This power is rather controlled by Congress, and bipartisan issues have kept Congress **busy**.
+That means giant corporations can take out this new liquidity in the form of loans and use it to increase asset prices such as stocks.

+**Fundamentals are just not important now.
+What I call momentum trading is driving the insane valuations of tech stocks.**

 It's been 7 months since we saw one of the most dramatic stock market crashes due to Covid-19.
 Stock prices plumetted with the S&P 500 falling more than 12% in March of 2020.
 After weeks of record breaking decline and circuit breakers in the market, Wall Street has made a meteroric recovery.
 The S&P 500 closed at an all-time high in August.
 It took only 5 months to rise from the pandemic hysteria selloff.